image

 Map out where you take personal data.

 This is important for determining where to inform users about your data collection and processing policies and ask for their consent to move forward.
 You want to make sure it’s early on enough in the sign up or sales process to be compliant.
 There is a lot to consider.
 Where do you start tracking customer data?
 Right as they land on the homepage?
 If you have a marketing tool or sales tool that tracks customer data for retargeting or utilize cookies, you need to make users aware on your home page and have them opt-in to continue.
 Opt-in on the homepage is best practice to avoid any confusion asking for permission later in the browsing experience.
 Most sites do this, as you know.
 Another detail to think of is when you go to take customer info in a contact form or sign up form.
 It’s best practice to add a link to your privacy policy so users can read up on what you do with customer data and their rights.
 Within your app, maybe when users initial sign up and login, have them opt in to have their usage data tracked to cover their usage from their first interaction on.
 The point is to cover all the bases so there are no surprises later on.
+You should also add the right for users to be forgotten / have data erased.
+We added an easy way for admins to search for any Beamer user by email or ID and have their data deleted.

 Have a DPA (Data Processing Agreement) signed.